 Grand Theft Auto (GTA)

 An action-adventure video game series where players control criminals and wreak havoc in order to complete missions and progress through the game.
 GTA has an 18+ rating due to its extremely adult themes, but if you discover that your child is playing this game, read the guide for some useful information.

 The link between children's use of social media and their mental health and wellbeing often receives attention in the news - and for good reason.
 There are lots of features which parents and carers should be aware of that can contribute towards children experiencing 'social pressures' online.
-National Online Safety have created a series of guides based on social pressures children face when engaging with online content.
+National Online Safety have created a series of guides based on social pressures children can often face when engaging with online content.